acsmars/amazonReviews/README.md

 This tool for analyzing large data sets was designed and used to search for bias in reviews from Amazon.com

-The data for this search was generously provided by Julian McAuley at the University of California at San Diego.
+The data for this analysis was generously provided by Julian McAuley at the University of California at San Diego.
 See citation below and more information here: http://jmcauley.ucsd.edu/data/amazon/links.html

 # Procedure